 - Provide help with financial planning

-- We can run an organisational/group health check and help you develop areas if needed
+- Run an organisational/group health check and help you develop areas if needed

-- Borrow items for free from our library (laptop, projector, display screens and marquee)
+- Lend items for free from our library (laptop, projector, display screens and marquee)

 Here are some templates that may be useful for setting up your group: